19morpheus80/helper/README.md

-STATUS: Working on the derogold config.
-Other config examples are out of date.
-Working on several features; checkpoint downloading and integration, autoprep check broke so you have to run each step one at a time.
-Will set optional -y flag for auto download prereqs, other stuff.
-I know the readme is a mess.
-I don't really care right now.

-# Morpheus' CryptoNote helper script for Ubuntu 18.04
+# Morpheus' CryptoNode helper script for Ubuntu 18.04

-## A significant re-write and refinement of my original turtlecoin-docker-release script.

-The *helper.sh* script needs a *config.sh* file to read its variables from.
-Copy one of the included examples and edit it for your coin.

-#### The helper script simplifies:
+## The helper script simplifies:
  - downloading, updating, compiling the source code
  - building/ updating the docker image
  - starting and stopping the daemon/miner docker container